ADHD, Love, and Rejection Sensitivity: A Balance Found by ADHD Therapists in McAllen, TX

 Pause before reacting

-Feel your feelings without being overwhelmed
+Feel your feelings without being overwhelmed.

-Respond instead of shut down or explode
+Respond instead of shutting down or exploding.

 3. Rewiring Thought Patterns

-Identify all-or-nothing thinking
+Identify all-or-nothing thinking.

-Challenge negative internal narratives ("They hate me" vs. "They might just be tired")
+Challenge negative internal narratives ("They hate me" vs. "They might just be tired").

-Shift perspective to reflect the present, not past wounds
+Shift perspective to reflect the present, not past wounds.

 4. Nervous System Safety